Pprime1/csasm/README.md

   - [x] Centre on the current player's location
   - [ ] Have Circles for each waypoint
     - [ ] needs to convert geometry waypoint locations to WKT?
+    - [ ] why isn't it showing at all?
+  - [ ] can we zoom map further in than 50m?
+  - [ ] why doesn't the actual map tiles display by default?
+  - [ ] why doesn't it clear the playerloc pin once it updates?
+  - [ ] why doesn't the map update/pan on movement?
   - [x] do we show other players? ... no:sleeping_bed:
 - [ ] create a live, outdoors, example for testing
   - [ ] iphone testing